DR-skcet/Requirement_Analyser/README.md

-********AI-Powered Automated Requirement Gathering System********
+**AI-Powered Automated Requirement Gathering System**

-****Overview****
-This project leverages generative AI to automate the extraction and structuring of software requirements from multiple input formats such as PDFs, Word documents, Excel sheets, emails, images, and web pages.
-By integrating domain knowledge from public regulations and standards, it produces clear, standardized functional and non-functional requirements.
+This project utilizes advanced generative AI models to automate the extraction and structuring of software requirements from a wide range of inputs, including PDFs, Word documents, Excel sheets, emails, images, and web pages.
+By combining cutting-edge LLaMA 3 models powered through the Groq API Cloud with domain knowledge from public regulations and standards, the system delivers clear, well-organized functional and non-functional requirements.

-****Features****
-Upload and process diverse document types and textual inputs

-Extract key requirements using LLaMA 3 powered by Groq API Cloud

-Apply domain standards using embeddings and vector similarity search (FAISS)

-Generate organized, compliant, and unambiguous requirement documents

-Real-time interaction for clarifications and improved accuracy

-****Technology Stack****
-Backend Framework: FastAPI (Python)

-AI Model: LLaMA 3 via Groq API Cloud

-Document Parsing: PyMuPDF, python-docx, openpyxl, Tesseract OCR

-Embeddings & Search: HuggingFace embeddings, FAISS

-Deployment: Cloud-ready with Groq AI acceleration

-****Impact****
-Speeds up and automates requirement gathering workflows

-Enhances compliance with regulations and industry standards

-Reduces ambiguity and human error

-Scalable and adaptable for enterprise needs
+The backend is built with FastAPI, enabling efficient handling of diverse document types through libraries like PyMuPDF, python-docx, and Tesseract OCR for text and image parsing.
+Requirements are enriched using semantic embeddings from HuggingFace and indexed with FAISS to ensure contextual compliance and relevance by referencing regulatory standards dynamically.

+This AI-driven approach streamlines the traditionally manual and error-prone requirement gathering process, significantly speeding up project initiation phases while reducing ambiguity and improving regulatory compliance.
+The solution is designed for scalability and integration into enterprise workflows, making it a valuable tool for businesses aiming to modernize their software development lifecycle with intelligent automation.

+If you want, I can also help you with more detailed sections like installation, usage, or architecture!